-Backing up and recovering Linux cloud instances is often complex complicated affair for IT Pros.
-This requires special skill sets, manual intervention or loads of precious time of IT admin.
+Backing up and recovering Linux cloud instances is often a complex, complicated affair for IT Pros.
+This requires special skill sets, manual intervention, or loads of precious time of IT admin.

 Veeam’s solution supports incremental backups with a proprietary changed block tracking (CBT) driver.
 Veeam Backup for Linux does not leverage LVM (Logical Volume Manager) snapshots.
 Free Tool Veeam Backup for Linux Servers can be Used in Private Cloud Data Centers?

 Backup for Linux has implemented a proprietary volume snapshot provider that does not suffer from the same limitations as LVM snapshots.
-This allows Veeam to take block-level snapshots on a vast range of file systems while storing snapshot data on the designated storage device.
+This allows Veeam to take block-level snapshots on many file systems while storing snapshot data on the designated storage device.